invertase/jet/README.md

 # Bridge

 Bridge lets you bring your React Native JS code into Nodejs and test it mock free and native code free.
-Perfect for React Native module developers who want to fully test their packages end-to-end and setup continuous integration services (incl. coverage!).
+Perfect for React Native module developers who want to fully test their packages end-to-end and setup continuous integration services (including coverage 💯).

-Bridge was built around our requirements for [React Native Firebase](https://github.com/invertase/react-native-firebase) - an extensive React Native module with a ton of native code that we needed to test heavily end-to-end.
+Bridge extends upon [`wix/detox`](https://github.com/wix/detox) and by default the Mocha testing framework (we'd also like to add Jest support).

-Currently it extends upon [`wix/detox`](https://github.com/wix/detox) and Mocha (we'd also like to add Jest support).
-Detox provides all the functionality you'll need to control your testing app and device.
+Detox provides all the functionality you'll need to control your testing app, device and it's UI (if you have one) whilst Bridge allows JS code execution in the context of your RN app - giving you full access to all the Native api's exactly like you'd have inside your app.

 ----